MProx/Sphero_mini/README.md

 * Go back to sleep (or deep sleep)

 ## Dependencies:
-This library uses the Bluepy library for BLE communication, so make sure this is installed:
+This library uses the Bluepy module for BLE communication, so make sure this is installed:

     pip install bluepy --user